34th-Arma-Company/34th-PRC-Aux-Mod/doc/Getting_Started.md

 You will want to add this manually downloaded file to your path or to `tools/hemtt/`where the build scripts will also check.

+Make sure that you name it `hemtt.exe`.
+If you are on Windows then this is the default, if you are on Linux then you will need to add the `.exe` extention.

 Builds are available for Windows, Linux, and MacOS.

 ## Installing the arma 3 tools